btcven/locha-mesh-chat/README.md

 Check to have a dependency manager installed like [**npm**](https://) _(bundled with node)_ or [**yarn**](https://github.com/yarnpkg/yarn) _(recommended)_

-## short Summary
+## Short Summary

-1. The application runs on **both iOS and Android** with a **single code** base
+- The application runs on **both iOS and Android** with a **single code** base
-1. A user can  **Create* or **restore** account, modify their profile, add contacts and use chat with public channels and added contacts
+- A user can  **Create* or **restore** account, modify their profile, add contacts and use chat with public channels and added contacts
-1. The user can send text, audio and images in the chat
+- The user can send text, audio and images in the chat
-1. Random names on public channels
+- Random names on public channels
-1. Supports multiple languages using I18n
+- Supports multiple languages using I18n
-1. **All state changes*** are actions to the Redux store.
+- **All state changes*** are actions to the Redux store.
-1. **Every action** performed by the UI interfaces with the **Redux actions** and subsequently to the Redux Store.
+- **Every action** performed by the UI interfaces with the **Redux actions** and subsequently to the Redux Store.
 This **reduces the complexity** of the JSX Components.

-## 2. Clone and Install
+## Clone and Install

 ### Clone this repository
 ```bash